*Fees are a guide only. Exact cost will be dependent on requirements and are subject to change.

 Dr Kate Allatt was born in Poynton in 1970.
 She has evaded death several times, including being originally booked on the doomed Lockerbie Pan Am flight at 18 in 1988.
 She only postponed her flight a mere three weeks before the bombing took place.

-However, tragedy struck at 39 years of age when Kate suffered a catastrophic brainstem stroke and was diagnosed with Locked In Syndrome (LIS) after initially being misdiagnosed with a stress induced migraine.
+However, tragedy struck at 39 years of age when Kate suffered a catastrophic brainstem stroke and was diagnosed with Locked In Syndrome (LIS) (As seen on ITV This Morning, BBC Breakfast, The One Show, Women’s Hour, Newsnight etc) after initially being misdiagnosed with a stress induced migraine.
 LIS is a horrific condition where you can think, feel, see and hear normally but are unable to move anything below your eyelids.

 Astonishingly, later in that same year in 2010, Kate started writing her now Internationally published book ‘Running Free; Breaking out of Locked In Syndrome’ (2011).
 Her book has subsequently become a global stroke recovery manual, but also an inspirational non-fiction book for anyone who could do with a bit of inspiration.